-Active listening and making the client feel heard and understood are very important for the coach in order to build trust and gain confidence from the client.
+Based on my observations, active listening and making the client feel heard and understood are very important for the coach in order to build trust and gain confidence from the client.
 Active listening needs practice, patience, and experience which are the traits of a good coach.

 3. Reflection and positive reinforcement

 It’s important for the coach to reflect on the client’s issues and suggest tools and techniques to overcome the client’s difficulties.
 The coach also has to make sure that the smallest of changes in the client’s habits are credited and appreciated in order to bring about more such positive changes.